Singapore

 • reflect on your experience through the Westminster Working Cultures reflective journal

-• be aware that things may change during your time abroad, have an open mind and be flexible!
+• be aware that things may change during your time abroad; have an open mind and be flexible!

 Students are required to maintain the highest standards of behaviour while abroad on a University of Westminster programme.
 Students overseas remain bound by the University of Westminster’s 'Student Code of Conduct'.
 Failure to comply may result in the cancellation of your place on the programme and/or a referral to the disciplinary procedure.

-* Participation means: researching speakers and organisations in advance, preparing questions, engaging in every session (eg taking notes, interacting with the speakers) and asking at least one question every day of the programme.
+*Participation means: researching speakers and organisations in advance, preparing questions, engaging in every session (eg taking notes, interacting with the speakers) and asking at least one question every day of the programme.

 Write a strong application for your chosen programme by using the top tips below.
 The WWC team has put together some important guidance to help you write the best application possible.
 Our amazing WWC participants have also contributed their own advice and tips to support you in this process!

 • Generative AI: If you use generative AI to complete your application, your application may look like every other application that uses generative AI and you will likely not be selected.
 Please make sure to personalise your answers to help you stand out!
-The shortlisting panel wants to get to know you and your motivations
+The shortlisting panel wants to get to know you and your motivations.

 • Take your time: Rushed applications that are not tailored to the programme will be immediately obvious to the shortlisting panel and can give the impression that you haven’t spent time on your application.
-Ask someone to proofread for grammar and spelling
+Ask someone to proofread for grammar and spelling.

 • Do your research: Have you done your research on the programme?
 You can use your research within your answers to improve the strength of your application by answering the following questions:

-• How would this programme impact your studies and future career?
+• how would this programme impact your studies and future career?

-• What do you aim to achieve from being on the programme?
+• what do you aim to achieve from being on the programme?

 • Keep it relevant: You have 300 words to answer each question, so keep your answer specific and relevant to what we are asking.
-Although we need detail in your answers, make sure that what you are writing stays on point with the focus of the question
+Although we need detail in your answers, make sure that what you are writing stays on point with the focus of the question.

-Your application will be judged on the quality of your response to each question in the form, so make sure you carefully consider your responses and clearly communicate your interest in, and your motivations for, taking part in the programme.
+Your application will be judged on the quality of your response to each question in the form, so make sure you carefully consider your responses and clearly communicate your interest in, and your motivations for, taking part in the WWC International programme.

 Student advice